-Mini cruises on the Copenhagen to Oslo DFDS car ferry provide bargain transportation and cheap overnight day trips from Denmark to Norway.
+Book mini cruises on the Copenhagen to Oslo DFDS car ferry for bargain transportation and cheap overnight day trips from Denmark to Norway.

 Cheap mini cruises on the Copenhagen to Oslo DFDS ferry are a popular way to see Munch’s The Scream and other sights in Norway on a two-day trip from Denmark.
 Spectacularly cheap deals are often available on these overnight cruises that allow travelers to spend around six hours in Oslo before returning to Copenhagen the following night.
 The best deals are usually mid-week during the colder months of the year and with luck could be cheaper than the price of a cup of coffee.